 Creating an efficient swing by identifying physical limitations

-Ability to transfer Ground Reaction Force (GRF) from your feet, through your body, and maximize that force at the point of impact with the ball
+Developing an ideal swing relies on your ability to transfer energy from your feet, through your body, and maximize at the point of impact with the club.

 While many sports involve overhead arm motions, each sport and athlete are individually unique in their mechanics and bodily patterns.
 If these patterns are dysfunctional, they may lead to an athlete's pain and inferior performance.
 Below is a list of the sports Tyler works with to help get athletes off the bench and back onto the field, court, or pool.